Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Search of Ligo-Virgo O3 data

 \subsection{Search sensitivity comparisons}

-To estimate the sensitive volume-time product ($\langle VT \rangle$) of the searches, a large set of injections (simulated signals) are added to the data; we then count how many are recovered, i.e., detected by the search with an \ac{IFAR} above a specified threshold.
-The anticipated number of detections for a search analysis is $\hat{N} = \langle VT \rangle R$, where $R$ signifies the astrophysical rate of mergers per unit volume and unit observing time.
-The injection component masses and spins are distributed within the range of 2 to 100\,$\msun$, and between -$0.998$ to $0.998$, respectively; their distribution, detailed in \cite{LIGOScientific:2021djp,ligo_scientific_collaboration_and_virgo_2023_7890437}, is primarily characterized by favoring more equal masses, making unequal masses relatively uncommon in the injection set.
-For sensitivity comparisons, we focus on injections with $\mchirp \geq 5\,M_{\odot}$.
-Injections are generated using the SEOBNRv4PHM waveform model.
+To estimate the sensitive volume-time product $\langle VT \rangle$ of the searches, a large set of injections (simulated signals) are added to the data; we then count how many are recovered, i.e., detected by the search with an \ac{IFAR} above a specified threshold.
+The anticipated number of detections for a search is $\hat{N} = \langle VT \rangle R$, where $R$ denotes the astrophysical rate of mergers per unit volume and unit observing time.
+The injection component masses and spins are distributed within the range of 2 to 100\,$\msun$, and between -$0.998$ to $0.998$, respectively; their distribution, detailed in \cite{LIGOScientific:2021djp,ligo_scientific_collaboration_and_virgo_2023_7890437}, is primarily characterized by favoring more equal masses.
+The mass distribution follows separate power laws for each component mass: $p(m_1) \sim m_1^{-2.35}$ and $p(m_2 \mid m_1) \sim m_2$, while the redshift distribution follows $p(z) \sim dV_c / dz$, where $V_c(z)$ is the comoving volume out to redshift $z$.\footnote{This redshift distribution corresponds to a comoving rate density that \emph{increases} as $(1+z)^1$: this factor cancels in $p(z)$ against a $(1+z)^{-1}$ factor due to time dilation~\cite{LIGOScientific:2016kwr}.} Injections are generated using the SEOBNRv4PHM waveform model~\cite{Ossokine:2020kjp}.
+Given the mass range of our bank, we consider only injections with $\mchirp \geq 5\,M_{\odot}$.